Kualao Restaurant: Cuisine

-Public and Media Reception
+Public and media reception

 Kualao Restaurant is frequented by tourists, international visitors and Lao eaters.
-Certain travel forums, such as TripAdvisor, have generally favorable reviews of the restaurant and, whilst many tourists appear to appreciate the opportunity to experience Lao food and entertainment in a clean and modern environment, some reviewers feel it is an overpriced ‘tourist trap’ and note that there are other restaurants serving similar dishes in Vientiane at lower prices.
+Certain travel forums, such as TripAdvisor, have generally favorable reviews of the restaurant and, whilst many tourists appear to appreciate the opportunity to experience Lao food and entertainment in a clean and modern environment.
+On the other hand, some reviewers feel it is an overpriced ‘tourist trap’ and note that there are other restaurants serving similar dishes in Vientiane at lower prices.

 Some customers have also questioned the authenticity of Kualao Restaurant’s food as traditional Laotian fare.
 Critics cite the inclusion of Thai and Chinese dishes on the menu and the inclusion of monosodium glutamate (MSG) in some dishes as key factors affecting authenticity.

 In 2011, Kualao was named ‘Restaurant of the Year' by the Tourism Alliance Awards at the International Travel Expo, in HCM, Vietnam.

-Media Coverage

 Kualao Restaurant was featured in the #1 New York Times Bestselling book 1,000 Places to See Before You Die by Patricia Schultz.

 Fodor’s Travel referred to Kualao Restaurant as “one of Vientiane’s best Lao restaurants.”

 The New York Times featured Kualao Restaurant in an article in 2007 entitled ‘The Centuries-Old Allure of Laos’s Relaxed Capital’ where journalist Daniel Altman wrote "some colonial gems have also reached an international standard, like Kualao."

-A 1995 International Herald Tribune article mentions the restaurant.

-Frommer’s Southeast Asia (7th Edition) has also mentioned Kualao Restaurant.

-AOL Travel mentions that the restaurant "is a must for all food travelers and connoisseurs."

 J&C Expats Article Contributor, Russell J. Peterson has described the cuisine served at Kualao as "exceptional."

-It has been mentioned on premier Laos-based English-language online news site, The Laotian Times, that Kualao Restaurant is "a nice place, conveniently located.
-And it has parking…on a first come-first serve basis, of course."

-A picture of the famous Pakao set menu was taken by a London-based blogger and featured in The Guardian.

-Champa Meuanglao, the official inflight magazine of Lao Airlines, featured Kualao's famous matsutake mushrooms in its July–August 2017 edition.

-An article in a website owned by Deseret News Publishing Company entitled "5 International Places That Will Be Popular Travel Spots" Lists Kualao as a "highly rated restaurant."